Robert Wright (South Carolina judge): Background

-Being one, Elizabeth Hyrne wrote as an 18th-century woman.
-What to her would have been 21 January 1725 would to us, the modern reader, be 21 January 1726, as New Years Day was not until Lady Day, 25 March, at the time.

 There are other references to Robert Wright and his son Sir James Wright in colonial America that make reference to ‘Isabella Pitts’ or Robert being married to ‘the widow Pitts’.
 This is a confusion of both wives Alicea Pitt and Isabella and it may be that Robert was keen to foster the confusion so that his duplicitous past would not be known in the place where he had at last established a new life away from both the stigma of his father and the double life he led with two women between Sedgefield and Bloomsbury.

 Before or on arrival in Carolina Robert became Chief Justice on 27 May 1725 though his position as Chief Justice of South Carolina (the colony having divided into North Carolina and South Carolina in 1729) wasn't officially confirmed as Chief Justice of South Carolina by King George II until 30 November 1730.

 Robert Wright was also a plantation owner and therefore a slave owner.
 Elizabeth Hyrne reported that he had bought a plantation on the Ashley River in 1725 and by 1730 he was the partial owner of a 12,000-acre barony purchased jointly with George Anson also in the area of the Ashley River which was divided up into tracts and sold.
 In 1735 Robert added a further 2000 acres to his estate when he purchased an area which became known as Cove Hall or Wrights Bluff on the Santee River.

 Robert Wright died from yellow fever in 1739 aged 73 years.
 His will is not known to exist and following his death his land and property was distributed to his family and what remained, including ‘a very good parcel of slaves’ was sold by auction at his estate near Dorchester in 1742.
 His wife Isabella and his son Sir James Wright pursued his claim for outstanding pay with the South Carolina Assembly and eventually obtained £1000 of the £5000 owed.